grussdorian/quadruped/README.md

 ### PCB

 ![PCB](/img/pcb.png) required to power all the servos, provide signal from the Raspberry Pi.
 It sits on top of the GPIO pins of the Pi.
 It can also be used to power the Pi [something we messed up doing](#what-went-wrong).
 The [Gerber files](https://github.com/stanfordroboticsclub/Pupper-Raspi-PDB/) could be used to print the PCB using any standard PCB manufacturer. _NOTE_ 2 oz copper should be used for the traces.
+After getting the PCB, we need to solder the headers as shown in the image.
+Solder a pigtail connector wire in J13 to connect the battery.
+Make sure that the pigtail wire is joined above (side facing the male headers) the PCB.
+Solder the female $20\times2$ female header on the back side of the PCB.

+**Update** There was jittering, (i.e incorrect pwm signals) in for J3.
+So we had to cut out the header for the signal pin of J3 and attach a jumper wire from GPIO pin `20` to signal socket of J3 directly.
+In future PCBs This change is to be [incorporated](#8-things-to-do)

 ## 2. Assembly